2017 A Level Results

 2017 IGCSE Results

-King’s College students have achieved excellent, outstanding GCSE results this year which are the best the School has achieved in the last 5 or more years.
+King’s College students have achieved outstanding GCSE results this year, which are the best the School has achieved in over 5 years.

 The GCSE results are all the more remarkable given that our students are mostly working in their second language.
 The results compare favorably with independent schools in the UK, some of which are highly selective in their intakes.
 Beneath the headlines, this was the largest cohort King’s has ever had in Year 11, a fact which makes the statistics all the more impressive.
 Moreover, there were superb performances across the different departments, with outstanding results in all the departments, ranging from Mathematics (85.9% A*/A), and History (79.0% A* /A) to French (98.8% A*/A), to Spanish (98.0% A*/A), and German (100 A*/A).